SEARCH

 For general questions about reservations or event details, please contact the DC Public Library location you are planning to visit.
 For those in need of disability services related to event registration or room reservation, please reach out to the Center for Accessibility at 202-727-2142 or DCPLaccess@dc.gov. |

-Register 82 Seats Remaining
+Register 86 Seats Remaining

 What if the most important conversations about race, identity, and American values happened in comedy clubs and on television sets?

 The journey of Black comedy in America is a story of laughter, resistance, and cultural power.
 This is the central thesis of Black Out Loud: The Revolutionary History of Black Comedy from Vaudeville to '90s Sitcoms, the new book from Peabody Award-winning journalist and PBS NewsHour co-anchor Geoff Bennett.
+Due to unforeseen circumstances, Darryl Bell is no longer able to attend this program in person.

 Bridging Journalism and Pop Culture Legacy